kurapica/Scorpio/README.md

         print(unit .. " cast " .. spell)
     end

-So, the two system events would use the same handler.
+Then, the two system events would use the same handler.

 ---------------------------------------